Anushka091922/Cosmic-Rays-deletion/READ.md

 ## Technology Stack:

 Python: The core programming language for implementing deep learning models and image processing.
-PyTorch: A popular deep learning framework used to build and train CNNs.
+PyTorch: A popular deep-learning framework used to build and train CNNs.
 Astropy: A library for astronomical data analysis that provides essential tools for working with astronomical data.
 NumPy and SciPy: Fundamental libraries for numerical and scientific computing, used for data manipulation and analysis.
 Matplotlib: A data visualization library used for creating plots and figures.